ARE YOU HAPPY?

 The answer is simple, yet profound.
 We are here to worship God.
-Worshipping God means loving Him, obeying Him and knowing Him.
+Worshiping God means loving Him, obeying Him and knowing Him.
 To know your Lord is to know yourself.
-Worshipping God is the ultimate purpose of our existence; it frees us from the slavery of ourselves, others and society.
+Worshiping God is the ultimate purpose of our existence; it frees us from the slavery of ourselves, others and society.
 As God, in the Qur’an, presents us with a powerful example:

 “God puts forward this illustration: can a man who has for his masters several partners at odds with each other be considered equal to a man devoted wholly to one master?
 All praise belongs to God, though most of them do not know.”
 The Qur’an, Chapter 39 Verse 29

 If we don’t worship God, we still end up worshiping many ‘gods’.
 Think about it.
 Our partners, our bosses, our teachers, our friends, the societies we live in, and even our own desires, ‘enslave’ us in some way.
 Take for example social norms.
 Many of us define our sense of beauty based on influential social pressures.
 We may have a range of likes and dislikes, but they are shaped by others.
 Ask yourself, why am I wearing these trousers or this skirt?
 Saying you like it is only a shallow response, the point is why do you like it?
 If we keep on probing in this way, many will end up admitting ‘because other people like it and other people think I look nice’.
 Unfortunately, many of these people will hold these views because they have been influenced to: L’Oreal: Because I’m worth it.